top of page

 This found group photo from 1911 shows the choir of the Haapsalu city (Haapsalu laulukoor, lauluselts) with their teacher and musical master Kirill Wiebe.
 Doesn’t he look like one proud teacher!
 Surrounded by his students of all ages, bound together by their love for choir music.
 Among the singers, you’ll also find Kirill’s own daughter Lydia Wiebe.

-Such a pity the other members of the choir are not identified, but let’s see what we can find out about the father and the daughter.
+The other members of the choir are not identified.
+So let’s first see what we can find out about the father and the daughter.

 Kirill (Karl) Wiebe (or also Viibe/Wiibe in Estonian) was born on January 30, 1865, on the Estonian island of Saaremaa.
 Most Estonians are of Lutheran faith, but Kirill’s family (his father Jakob Wiebe and mother Tiiu Darja née Vaust) belonged to the minority congregation of Russian Orthodox.
 Kirill graduated from the Teachers Seminar in Tartu in 1885 (one of the students in the back rows).